Datenlord1510/discord-predb/README.md

 - Anime (*new*)

 ## Features
-- Customize the color for your embedded messages!
+- Customize the colors for your embedded messages!
 - Toggle between EU and US time formats!
 - Adjust the interval for new release checks!
 - No fancy dependencies, only one external module!